Clara T. Bracy: Life and career

 They continued in various parts in Australia before being engaged by Irish musical impresario William Saurin Lyster to lead a season of French operetta.
 For Lyster, they performed in operettas for five years, including in Lecocq's La fille de Madame Angot and Giroflé-Girofla.
 Offenbach pieces included The Grand Duchess of Gerolstein, La belle Hélène, Barbe-bleue, La Périchole, La princesse de Trébizonde and Les brigands, and Hervé's Chilpéric was given.
 These were followed by the first Australian production of Les cloches de Corneville.
 She was well received by the press.
 During these years, the couple took a tour of the United States in 1876.
 In 1880, the couple returned to Britain, where they continued to build their reputations in comic opera and operetta.

 In 1888 the Bracys returned to Australia, performing in concerts and then at the Sydney Opera House for a season, conducted by Henri Kowalski, in Kowalski's Moustique, The Beggar Student In 1890, they led their own company in productions of The Sultan of Mocha, The Beggar Student, and The Lady of the Locket at the Criterion Theatre.
 They then joined J. C. Williamson's Royal Comic Opera Company, performing in Gilbert and Sullivan and other comic operas.
 The couple had two sons, one of whom, Sidney Bracy, became an actor, appearing on stage with Williamson and then in Britain and America before becoming a successful film actor.
 Their other son, Philip, who became a West End actor, was wounded as a young soldier.

-Clara moved to California and in 1908 to appear in D.W.
+Clara moved to California in 1908 to appear in D.W.
 Griffith's 1908 film The Red Girl, leaving her husband behind in Australia.
 She also appeared on Broadway for Charles Frohman.
 Clara appeared in 90 films between 1908 and 1932, becoming one of the earliest film actresses.
 Bracy's husband died in 1917.
 At the time of Henry Bracy's death, Clara had been living in New York with her son Sydney.
 Clara Bracy died in Los Angeles, California in 1941, aged 93.